DreamersofDay/guides/best-practices/javascript.md

 * Don't hardcode URLs endpoints in JS.
 See the above example.
 * Prefer API endpoints to serve JSON representation of objects.
 Be RESTful.
-* Prefer the minimal updates.
+* Prefer minimal updates.
 Don't do business logic on the frontend.
 ```coffeescript
 # An interaction is completed by setting used: true.
 We need to send an email and mark the used_at timestamp